Guides · Scandinavian Saunas

 Stockholm and the Bathhouse Tradition

 Stockholm has a deep relationship with bathing and bathhouses.
-The city's "simhall" culture (public swimming halls) stretches back to the early 1900s, and historic bathhouses like Centralbadet (1904) are still operating and thriving.
+The city's "simhall" culture (public swimming halls) stretches back to the early 1900s, and historic bathhouses like Centralbadet (1904) - currently closed for renovation and reopening late 2026 - remain landmarks of this tradition.
 Archipelago life has always been part of Stockholmers' summer existence, with outdoor swimming and now, increasingly, micro-saunas on the islands.

 The Swedish sauna tradition is more spa-oriented and interior compared to Oslo, but Stockholm's archipelago opens up rustic sauna experiences that are hard to find elsewhere.
 In recent years a more modern and Finnish-inspired sauna offering has grown in the city.